Care Focused on Your Comfort

-Hemodialysis is a process that purifies and cleans your blood by running it through a machine outside your body called a dialyzer.
+Hemodialysis is a process that purifies and cleans your blood by running it through a device outside your body called a dialysis machine.
 It filters wastes and extra fluid out of the blood and then returns the clean blood to your body.

 Dialysis can’t fully replace a functioning kidney.
 It is often used while a patient waits for a transplant.
 A kidney transplant takes a functioning kidney from a living or deceased donor and gives it to a patient with kidney failure.
 Patients do not continue dialysis after a successful operation.

 Where to Receive Dialysis